Reformedish

 Soli Deo Gloria

-6 Responses to 3 Cruddy Reasons No Christian Should Ever Use to Deny Aid to the Poor
+6 thoughts on “3 Cruddy Reasons No Christian Should Ever Use to Deny Aid to the Poor

 Your post offers a really timely caution against falling into ideological pitfalls.
 Thanks!